-[The same website as quoted above with Dr. Anand answers the pain deniers.
+[The same website as quoted above with Dr. Anand, answers the pain deniers.
 See

 I think that if there are conflicting views, then it is incumbent on civilized people to take the path with the least risk of pain to the unborn child about to die.
 But that's the problem: When it comes to abortion, our culture is not really civilized at all.
 Babies in utero are killed by the thousands, day after day, year after year, for no other reason than they are unwanted or inconvenient to their parents.
-Cultural elites, supported media, and many secular professional medical organizations support the "right to choose" ... the death of one's offspring.
+Cultural elites, supported by media, and many secular professional medical organizations support the "right to choose" (the death of one's unborn offspring).
 It is presented under the euphemism of "reproductive choice".
 It plays up the autonomy of one party by the death of another.
 Genuine human rights never suppress one human being's right to life for another person's right to pursue happiness.

 Abortion proponents and their allies say that admitting any possibility of fetal pain to abortion minded women would hurt their feelings and cause them stress.
 They would rather inflict excruciating physical torture on an unborn child about to be torn apart (under the fiction that it's only a blob of tissue) than possibly cause its mother emotional discomfort in her abortion decision.

 Abortion sympathizers and proponents deny the humanity of the youngest and weakest segment of the Human Family and give another segment of the Human Family preposterous power to decide life and death.
-Abortion sympathizers and proponents deny any compassion to the most powerless and give all sympathy and powerful who can decide to kill their own children before birth.
+Abortion sympathizers and proponents deny any compassion to the most powerless and give all their sympathy and powerful who can decide to kill their own children before birth.